 MVP features to be included

 Congratulations!
-We've finished with the inside structure of our role model application.
-Now it's time to see what happens on the client side of a modern-day WhatsApp.
+We've finished with the inside structure of our role model app.
+Now let's see what MVP features such a messanger as WhatsApp includes.

 The registration page is the entrance to your app.
-On WhatsApp, once a user inputs his/her credentials (a phone number) the application sends the SMS for authorization.
-Android version of the application opens and processes this SMS automatically.
+On WhatsApp, once users input their credentials (a phone number), the app sends the SMS for authorization.
+The Android version of the application opens and processes this SMS automatically.
 That's kind of convenient, actually.
 Along with the SMS authorization, you can provide one more option like voice verification when you build chat app like WhatsApp.

 Registration in WhatsApp